 Madison Water Utility is also a participating (and funding) utility in a Water Research Foundation study examining the sources, fate, and treatment of hexavalent chromium.

 How often will Madison water be tested for chromium, and where can I find the results?

-The water utility began voluntarily testing for chromium 6 earlier this year and plans to test each well twice this year.
-In addition, a number of samples will be collected in the distribution system.
-Monitoring is planned for February, June, and September.
-Test results will be reported on our website, madisonwater.org, and through the Drinking Water Quality listserv, which you can join at https://my.cityofmadison.com/.
+The water utility began voluntarily testing for chromium-6 in 2011 and plans to test each well twice each year.
+Test results are reported on our website and through the Drinking Water Quality listserv, which you can join at https://my.cityofmadison.com/.

 United States EPA – Chromium in Drinking Water